The Best Project Management Software for Small Business

 - Pricing: Depending on the combination of users and features, their paid plans start from €25/month.

-Scope: Its basic ability is that it can help you build an online roadmap for your company.
-You can keep track of your product development from all the way from planning to release while making it easier to spot weaknesses and brainstorm new ideas.
-All these make it ideal for startups as well!
+Scope: Its basic ability is that it helps you build an online roadmap for your company.
+In detail, it keeps track of your product development from planning to release, spots weaknesses, and brainstorms new ideas!
+As a result, these features make it one of the best project management software for small businesses!

 - Pros: Tasks and projects management, detailed planning, new ideas feature, multiple integrations with popular apps, roadmap templates.